Stefichen5/AutonomousControl/Readme.md

 I opened up the casing (standard screws) and found a nicely labeled PCB where I could attach the probes to.
 Later I desoldered the board from the cable so I could connect my ESP32 with the cable.

+I never tried running the ESP32 in parallel to the original controller.
+There might be interference since the used communication setup is not a bus system and not designed for multiple masters/slaves.

 You can find my captured data from the logic analyzer in the folder "logic_analyzer".

 ## Using my controller implementation